Luzkan/Scala/Tasklist12/README.md

 # **Task #1**

-## Create actor Server that generated random number and awaits for signals from clients with guess messages.
+## Create an actor Server that generates a random number and awaits signals from clients with guess messages.

 Write an actor class for a **Server** that randomly generates an integer between `[0 ...
 N]` _(`N` `> 1` is supposed to be a server constructor parameter)_, displays the appropriate information, and waits for messages from **Clients** trying to guess the number.
 After receiving the message, it sends a response with information whether the number from **Client** was smaller, greater or equal to the chosen number.